Dr. Paul Bonthuis

 Office: VMBSB 3834

-Erin is a graduate student in the Neuroscience Program, and is originally from Chicago.
-Her research is interested in looking at the effects of noncanonical genomic imprinting of genes in the brain monoamine system.
-To do this she utilizes a variety of tests to assess social behavior in mutant mice.
-She also uses sequencing techniques to explore whether there are sex differences in imprinted genes.
-In her free time, she enjoys gardening and spending time with her cat, Xena, and dog, Copa
+Erin is a graduate student in the Neuroscience Program and is originally from Chicago.
+She studies imprinted genes in the monoamine synthesis pathway and their effects on social behavior.
+She utilizes both rodent social behavior assays and a variety of sequencing techniques to understand how epigenetics play a role in these complex behavioral circuits.
+In her free time, she enjoys gardening and spending time with her cat, Xena, and greyhound, Kevin.

 Education